What is a Mortgage Guarantor?

 Mortgage Guarantor Infographic

-A guarantor mortgage is a mortgage in which a guarantor signs a guarantee document as a part of the mortgage agreement.
-The guarantor reduces lender risk by agreeing to make the mortgage payment if the primary borrower defaults on the loan.
-A guarantor is usually liable for making the payments only after the lender has exhausted all other collection avenues.
-Oftentimes, a guarantor helps secure a mortgage for borrowers who have a good income and are capable of making payments but cannot be approved due to other reasons, such as credit problems.
+A guarantor signs a guarantee document as part of the mortgage agreement, agreeing to make the mortgage payment if the primary borrower fails to do so.
+This reduces the risk for the lender, increasing the chances of approval.
+Usually, a guarantor is liable for making the payments only after the lender has exhausted all other collection avenues.
+Oftentimes, a guarantor helps secure a mortgage for borrowers who have adequate income and are capable of making payments but cannot be approved due to other reasons, such as credit problems.

 When Do You Need a Guarantor for a Mortgage?

-Guarantors can often help get mortgage approval for borrowers who are capable of making their monthly payments but need aid due to the following reasons:
+Guarantors can help secure mortgage approval for borrowers who are financially able to make the monthly payments but require additional support on their application due to scenarios such as:

 • Low credit scores: Some borrowers may be rejected only because of their low credit scores.
 Oftentimes, this may be because the borrower is new to Canada or has insufficient credit history as they are young.
 Such borrowers may be easily approved by adding a guarantor to the application.

-• Self-employed: Self-employed individuals often find it difficult to qualify for a mortgage as they don’t have regular pay stubs to show a consistent income.
+• Self-employed: Self-employed mortgages can be tricky, as self-employed individuals often face difficulty showing a consistent income in the absence of regular pay stubs.
 In such a situation, a guarantor with a stable income can help the borrower get approved for a loan.

 • Not approved for the desired amount: Some individuals may qualify for a conventional loan but not for the amount they are looking to borrow.
 They might be able to qualify for a higher mortgage amount by adding a guarantor to the mortgage.